 Hanging the Miniature Barn Doors

-To hang the barn doors we took 2 blocks of wood and screwed an eye hook into each one.
-The blocks of wood are about 1.5 cm thick or 1/2″ so when the doors slide they don’t get stuck on the switches.
-It also makes it easier to add socket safety covers if you have those old wall sockets that don’t have a safety “shutters” inside.
-Just insert the skewer through all the eye hooks and the doors are almost ready to be hung.
+To hang the barn doors, we took two blocks of wood and screwed an eye hook into each one.
+The blocks of wood are about 1.5 cm thick or 1/2″, so when the doors slide, they don’t get stuck on the switches.
+It also makes it easier to add socket safety covers if you have those old wall sockets that don’t have safety “shutters” inside.
+Just insert the skewer through all the eye hooks, and the doors are almost ready to be hung.

-Handy Hint: Beads and wot nots are perfect for adding those small, special touches to miniature projects.
-For some more ideas have a look at our thatch roof fairy abode and this miniature gypsy caravan.
+Handy Hint: Beads and whatnots are perfect for adding those small, special touches to miniature projects.
+For some more ideas, have a look at our thatch roof fairy abode and this miniature gypsy caravan.

-Those little people under the barn doors were a present from my kids.
+BTW, Those little people under the barn doors were a present from my kids.
 Don’t you just love the expressions on their faces?
-It seems like they’re as dumb founded as what I was when 2016 was over.
+It seems like they’re as dumbfounded as I was when 2016 was over.

 P.S.
 If you’d like to make something similar or prefer to buy rather than DIY, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more crafty ideas to share with you